 Yes.
 Invisalign is a versatile technology that can correct a variety of dental conditions, including overbite.

-At one time, Invisalign employed simpler clear aligners that functioned mainly to straighten teeth but not correct more complex alignment issues like overbite.
-With the advancement of dental technology in the past two decades, these aligners can now be supplemented by elastics and “Smartforce” attachments to allow for more complex and nuanced tooth and jaw adjustments.
-This gives your dentist a whole toolbox of options for correcting your overbite.
+At one time, Invisalign produced simple clear aligners that functioned mainly to straighten teeth, but not correct more complex alignment issues like overbite.
+With the advancement of dental technology in the past two decades, dentists can supplement these aligners with elastics and “Smartforce” attachments to allow for more complex tooth and jaw adjustments.
+This gives your doctor a whole toolbox of options for correcting your overbite.

-Invisalign may not be able to produce sufficient results in severe cases where the overbite is caused by a significant misalignment of the two jaws.
-In these cases, jaw surgery may be necessary to achieve the dramatic before-and-after a patient may be seeking for their facial profile.
-But again, for the majority of overbite conditions, Invisalign will work exceptionally well when administered by an experienced provider.
+Invisalign may not produce sufficient results if you have a severe overbite caused by a significant misalignment of the two jaws.
+These cases might require jaw surgery to produce drastic facial transformations.
+But again, for most overbites, Invisalign will work exceptionally well when administered by an experienced provider.

-The leading reasons adults favor Invisalign over braces are that they’re 1) clear, and 2) removable.
-This means they’re much less noticeable than metal (or ceramic) braces, and you can take them out to eat, brush your teeth, or attend an important meeting or special occasion.
-If your treatment plan includes Smartforce attachments, these will remain fixed to your teeth for all or most of your treatment duration — but again, these appliances are hardly noticeable.
+Adults often favor Invisalign over braces because they’re 1) clear, and 2) removable.
+This means that they’re much less noticeable, and you can take them out to eat, brush your teeth, or attend an important meeting or other special occasion.
+If your treatment plan includes Smartforce attachments, they’ll stay on the entire time — but again, they’re hardly noticeable.

-On the flip side, it’s worth keeping in mind that Invisalign treatment calls for a significant amount of discipline not required by braces.
-Since Invisalign trays are removable, it’s up to you to keep them in your mouth for 22 hours each day in order to progress through the alignment process successfully.
-If you’re not motivated enough to play through the pain for the long-term payout, Invisalign may be TOO flexible of an option for you.
+On the flip side, Invisalign treatment requires a lot more discipline than traditional braces.
+Since Invisalign trays are removable, you have to wear them for 22 hrs each day to align your teeth and jaws successfully.
+If you’re not motivated enough to play through the pain for the long-term payout — or frequently forget to wear them — Invisalign might be TOO flexible of an option for you.

-If you think you’d have trouble integrating Invisalign into your day-to-day routine, it might be worth considering braces instead.
+If you think you’d have trouble integrating Invisalign into your day-to-day routine, consider braces instead.
 These days there are many more options available than the traditional metal braces you remember from your childhood.
-We go over the various types of braces that exist today (and much more) in our guide to correcting overbite with braces.
+We cover the types of braces that exist today (and much more) in our guide to correcting overbite with braces.

 Alternative Invisible Aligners